 The preparation of condensed interim financial statements in accordance with IAS 34 requires the use of certain critical accounting estimates.
-It also requires management to exercise judgment in applying the Company's accounting policies b) New and future accounting policies
+It also requires management to exercise judgment in applying the Company's accounting policies b) New and future accounting policies c) New and future accounting policies (continued)

-These condensed interim consolidated financial statements have been prepared on a historical cost basis except for held for trading and available-for-sale investments which are reflected at fair value.
+These condensed interim consolidated financial statements have been prepared on a historical cost basis except for held for trading and available-for-sale investments that are reflected at fair value.
 In addition, these condensed interim consolidated financial statements have been prepared using the accrual basis of accounting except for cash flow information.